Shaz3e/S3-HTML/README.md

-## S3Framework - Responsive Template System for HTML5
+## S3 Framework - Responsive Template System for HTML5
-S3 Responsive Framework for HTML5 integrated with Bootstrap 3 Responsive Images and Less

 ### S3 Framework Base Theme
 The S3 Framework base theme is a clean modern responsive design that is a great place to start when building your custom S3 powered theme.